-Leigh Federici is a December 2019 graduate at the University of Connecticut, with a Bachelor of Science in Natural Resources and a concentration in Water & Climate Resources.
+Leigh Federici (she/her/hers) is a December 2019 graduate at the University of Connecticut, with a Bachelor of Science in Natural Resources and a concentration in Water & Climate Resources.
 Leigh was recently an intern at the Bureau of Land Management.
-Here is a glimpse of how this internship helped Leigh enhance his professional development:
+Here is a glimpse of how this internship helped Leigh enhance her professional development:

 Victoria Kuryan: What was the interview process like?